Vulkan4D/v4d_module_sample/README.md

 ## <a name="submoduleSourceFiles"></a> SubModule Source files

+Each SubModule should have at least one source file that implements some of the declared functions for that ModuleClass.

-Each source file (`.c`, `.cpp`) that you compile defines an individual SubModule that should be compiled in its own individual library (DLL).
+All source files used for an individual SubModule will be compiled into the same library (DLL).

 You may NOT define multiple SubModules in the same library (DLL).

-SubModules can implement functions that are well defined in it's ModuleClass.
+SubModules should implement functions that are well defined in it's ModuleClass.

 From the ModuleClass' header file, each V4D_MODULE_FUNC_DECLARE may be implemented as raw functions, and their return type and argument types must EXACTLY match the ones declared in the class.